chitrapandey1/YouTube-Videos-Analysis/README.md

 **_Objective_**:
-This project aims to leverage python libraries to create a youtube trending video analytics for US.
+This project aims to leverage Python libraries to create a YouTube trending video analytics.